karenpayneoregon/solutions-from-forums/CreateDynamicControls/readme.md

 :beginner: All code is <kbd>.NET Framework 4.8</kbd> to reach a wider audience than just <kbd>.NET Core</kbd>

+:beginner: Before running the project, run the script in the DataScripts folder.

 To store information classes are used rather than the go-to DataTable which is overkill.

 For categories